puiutucutu/bearly-functional/src/data/README.md

 ## `countOccurrences`

-Two implementations - the second one uses the comma return to offer two possible return branches on each reduction.
+Two implementations - the second one uses the comma operator to evaluate the incrementing operation on each reduction iteration.

 ```js
 /**